edgedb/edgedb/docs/edgeql/ddl/links.rst

 :eql:synopsis:`DROP INDEX ON <index-expr>`
     Remove an :ref:`index <ref_datamodel_indexes>` defined on *index-expr* from this link.
 See :eql:stmt:`DROP INDEX` for details.

+:eql:synopsis:`DROP default`
+    Remove the default value from this link.

 All the subcommands allowed in the ``CREATE LINK`` block are also valid subcommands for ``ALTER LINK`` block.